Subarna1911/Mini-Projects-/README.md

       Navbr    ==> Navbar functionality is created using simple BrowserRouter method DarMode  ==> DarkMode functionality is added.
 To toggle between two themes.
       BlogPost ===> BlogPost to learnedt about fetching data and mapping through the list.

+      Day 3 :
+          Counter ===> Created Counter to store previous and current values using useEffect, useRef and useState hook.